How to Perform a Technical SEO Audit in 2026 (Step-by-Step Guide)

 - Excessive outbound links on single pages

-Use Google's Rich Results Test and CrawlRaven's schema checker to validate your JSON-LD, Microdata, and RDFa implementations.
-Fix any errors to maximize your eligibility for rich results.
+The solution: Use Google's Rich Results Test and CrawlRaven's schema checker to validate your JSON-LD, Microdata, and RDFa.
+Reference Schema.org for the latest vocabulary.

 CrawlRaven automatically prioritizes all issues by estimated SEO impact, so you always know what to fix first.